OT & IoT Cybersecurity Report 2024

 KEY TAKE AWAYS

-resilient IACS is increasing.
-IEC 62443-4-1 provides the toolset to produce such cyber-resilient IACS components, especially from a supply-chain risk’s perspective.
+- CRA provides the toolset to produce such cyber-resilient connected devices, especially from a supply-chain risk’s perspective.

-• To meet elevated security and compliance requirements and to tackle supply-chain risks, implementation of automated security and compliance controls, i.e. holistic binary software analysis, are required.
+- To meet elevated security and compliance requirements and to tackle supply-chain risks, implementation of automated security and compliance controls, i.e., holistic binary software analysis, are required.
+Automated initial software analysis and continuous monitoring will substantially reduce efforts for implementation and maintaining CRA compliance.

 Ready to automate your Product Cybersecurity & Compliance?